Top

 Christian Lassen, Esq. | Quoted in The Wall Street Journal | 25 Years Experience Helping beneficiaries nationwide resolve life insurance interpleader disputes.

-This fact sheet explains how life insurance interpleader lawsuits work, what beneficiaries should expect after being sued, and how courts resolve competing claims.
+This fact sheet explains how life insurance interpleader lawsuits work, what beneficiaries should expect after being sued, and how courts resolve competing claims for life insurance proceeds.

 If you are currently named as a defendant in a life insurance interpleader lawsuit, see our main Life Insurance Interpleader Lawsuits page for a full legal breakdown and litigation guidance.